temoto-framework-demos/temoto_architecture_demos/README.md

 $ roslaunch temoto_ws temoto.launch temoto_namespace:=robotont
 ```

-Invoke the action on the OCS, Jackal's hardware communication, required sensors, displays the data on OCS's screen via RViz,
+On OCS: Invoke the action on the OCS, which initializes Jackal's hardware communication, required sensors, displays the data on OCS's screen via RViz,
 and embeds the fault tolerance mechanism that makes Robotont share its camera stream and track Jackal.
-On OCS:
 ``` bash
 $ roslaunch ta_remote_sensor_control action_test_separate.launch wake_word:=ocs
 ```